muep/study-clojure/spec-putter/README.md

 block is that `coerce-exceptions-middleware` has to be placed before e.g. `coerce-request-middleware`, or the former will not catch exceptions thrown in the later one.

+### Interaction between request coercion, muuntaja ja content-type

+Request coercion needs:
+- `:body-params`, which in turn needs
+- Muuntaja (or maybe some other tool) which needs
+- `Content-Type` header in the request

+### Don't use spec if you wish to coerce responses

+Maybe this should not be a surprise, given that Spec intentionally has its "open" opinionated design.

 ## Data model